 Chris has experience of EPO opposition and appeal work, including both defending and opposing patents in the pharmaceutical field, and has attended oral proceedings at Opposition Division and Board of Appeal levels.
 In some cases the opposition work has been just one aspect of global litigation, and so Chris has gained experience of working alongside teams of litigators throughout Europe and the rest of the world.

 Chris has been involved in advising on freedom to operate and due diligence matters.
-Chris is "recommended" in The Legal 500 and the MIP IP Stars Handbook.
-The Legal 500 says that Chris is ‘technically gifted in the chemical space’.
+Chris is "recommended" in Legal 500 which says that Chris is ‘technically gifted in the chemical space’.

 Chris joined J A Kemp in 2005 and became a partner in 2015.